ndmitchell/build-shootout/README.md

 ### system: Dependency on system information

-Introduce a dependency on a piece of system information that is not stored on the file system but must be recomputed every run.
+Introduce a dependency on a piece of system information that must be recomputed every run.
+In this scenario `system-gen` might be equivalent to `gcc --version` and `system-run` might be `gcc -c`.
+You must always test the `gcc` version, but only want to rebuild if it changes.

+    system-gen -- source           # must always be run system-run source -- output    # must not run if source does not change

+I believe that given a small amount of shell scripting glue (to run `system-gen`) this test can be written on top of `unchanged`.

+* Success: Shake
+* Unknown: Make, Ninja

+# Todo

+These are tests that I would like to write, but have not yet done so.

 ### pool: Limit the parallelism in a specific stage

-### generate: Add dependencies generated later

-### multiple: Rules with multiple outputs

-# Todo
-### directory: Build all C files in a directory

-Build all C files in a directory and link them together.
-Not yet implemented.